potatoqualitee/psmodulecache/README.md

 * `modules-to-cache` - A comma separated list of PowerShell modules to install or cache.
 * `shell-to-use` - The default shell to use.
 Defaults to pwsh.
 Options are pwsh or powershell.
-* `modules-to-cache-final` - This is basically a repeat of the first list.
+* `modules-to-cache-final` - Auto-generated module list.
+This is basically a repeat of the first list.
+* `skip-publisher-check` - Skip publisher check during Install-Module.
+Defaults to true.
+* `allow-prerelease` - Allow prerelease during Install-Module.
+Defaults to true.
+* `force` - Force during Install-Module.
+Defaults to true.

 ### Outputs

-* `needed` - All modules that need to be installed (some are already built-in, like Pester)
 * `keygen` - Auto-generated cache key for actions/cache@v2 based on OS and needed modules
 * `modulepath` - The PowerShell module path directory
 * `modules-to-cache` - A comma separated list of PowerShell modules to install or cache which can be used to confirm that the modules have been installed